 Q 4: What Does Revelation’s Twelve Stars Mean?

 A 4: The twelve stars over her head represent both the twelve apostles and the twelve patriarchs of Israel (God’s first people) (renewed people of God).
-Naturally, different and more subjective interpretations of this symbology have been made, particularly in regard to diverse forms of devotion.
+Naturally, different and more subjective interpretations of this symbology have been made, particularly regarding diverse forms of devotion.